CREDIT CARD AGREEMENT

 A. Regular Credit Plan.
 You may use your Account for transactions that may or may not be subject to Promotional Credit Plan terms.
 Any balance of transactions not subject to Promotional Credit Plan terms will be part of your Regular Credit Plan and treated as your "Revolving Balance."

 B. Promotional Credit Plans.
 At our option, we may offer Promotional Credit Plans.
-Any Promotional Credit Plan may apply for a limited period of time.
+Any Promotional Credit Plan offered may apply for a limited period of time.
 Our rights and your responsibilities will change if you make a qualifying purchase under a Promotional Credit Plan.
-If you participate, the applicable Promotional Credit Plan terms will be given to you in a separate document.
+If your purchase amount qualifies for a Promotional Credit Plan, you will automatically be enrolled in promotional financing and the applicable Promotional Credit Plan terms will be given to you in a separate document.
 Promotional Credit Plan terms temporarily modify certain terms of this Agreement for qualifying purchases, and all other terms of this Agreement remain unchanged.
 Any temporary modification of Agreement terms for Promotional Credit Plans will not limit or affect any other rights we have under this Agreement or applicable law.

 7. INTEREST CHARGES.
 We will calculate periodic Interest Charges on your Account for each Billing Cycle by multiplying a monthly periodic rate ("Periodic Interest Rate") by the Average Daily Balance (including new transactions) on your Account.
 A Periodic Interest Rate is one-twelfth of its corresponding Annual Percentage Rate ("APR").
 We will charge you a Minimum Interest Charge of $2 for any Billing Cycle in which an Interest Charge of less than $2 would otherwise be imposed.